Fifteen Graduate Students Present at AERA 2016

 The School of Education offers a range of professional and academic degree programs that focus on preparing students for careers in education, research, policy formation and implementation, as well as program oversight.

 Below is a list AERA presentations by graduate students from School of Education.
-If you are interested in learning more about their work, please click this link to the AERA online program.
+If you are interested in learning more about their work, view the AERA online program.

 Lester Archer.
 University-School Partnerships: Professional Development of Math and Science Teachers Through Action Research